Which place is cheaper, Lake Garda or Milan?

 In July, Milan usually receives around the same amount of rain as Lake Garda.
 Milan gets 60 mm (2.4 in) of rain, while Lake Garda receives 62 mm (2.4 in) of rain each month for the summer.

 Milan is around the same temperature as Lake Garda in the autumn.
-The temperature in Milan is usually 15°C (58°F) in October, and Lake Garda stays around 14°C (57°F).
+The daily temperature in Milan averages around 15°C (58°F) in October, and Lake Garda fluctuates around 14°C (57°F).

 In the autumn, Milan often gets more sunshine than Lake Garda.
 Milan gets 152 hours of sunny skies this time of year, while Lake Garda receives 137 hours of full sun.